Consult a San Bernardino Attorney About Your Spinal Cord Injury Case

 - Ability to move muscles below the injury.
 The amount of muscle movement depends on how severe the injury is.

 There are several factors that contribute to a victim’s difficult journey to improve their spinal cord.
 This includes:

 - Medical care.
-If the victim has been receiving a high quality of medical care and treatment, they may have a chance at experiencing a good recovery process.
+If the victim has been receiving a high quality level of medical care and treatment, then they may have a chance at making a recovery.

 - Commitment to physical therapy.
-If the victim is determined to participate in physical therapy sessions for a long period of time, then they will start to notice a significant amount of improvement.
+If the victim is determined to participate in physical therapy sessions for a long period of time, then they will start to see noticeable improvement.

-If you have suffered a complete or incomplete spinal cord injury due to the negligent acts committed by another individual, West Coast Trial Lawyers has experienced San Bernardino spinal cord injury attorneys that have handled personal injury cases relating to spinal cord injuries.
+If you have suffered a complete or incomplete spinal cord injury due to negligent actions committed by another individual, West Coast Trial Lawyers has experienced San Bernardino spinal cord injury attorneys that are readily available to help you with your case.
 Our attorneys will make it a priority to get you the justice you deserve.
-We offer a free consultation at our San Bernardino personal injury law firm.
-Contact us by calling (909) 787-2178 or emailing [email protected].